openforis/sepal_ui/README.rst

     English, Français, Español

-You can contribute to the translation effort on our `pontoon project <https://sepal-ui-translation.herokuapp.com/projects/sepal-ui/>`__.
+You can contribute to the translation effort on our `crowdin project <https://crowdin.com/project/sepal-ui>`__.

 --------------------------------------------------------------------------------